PrincetonUniversity/text_editors_and_IDEs/README.md

 ## Recommendations

-Princeton Research Computing encourages researchers using the clusters to know a simple text editor (e.g., vim, emacs) and an IDE.
+Princeton Research Computing encourages researchers using the high-performance computing clusters to know one or more tools for simple editing and IDE-like work for software engineering.
 Here are some good possibilities:

 - VS Code and nano/emacs/vim
 - PyCharm and nano/emacs/vim